 Dr. Krumbeck is an expert in vaccines, vaccine-preventible diseases, and vaccinating children who have various medical complications or have had previous reactions to vaccines.
 She also spends considerable time thoroughly discussing vaccines in a non-judgmental, open environment.
 Dr. Krumbeck also offers vaccines for families who choose to immunize on an alternate or delayed schedule, according to the parent’s desires.
 She administers immunizations in a comfortable, compassionate environment to minimize trauma to the child.
 For more information (including how Dr. Krumbeck uses the “Buzzy” to limit pain) see our Vaccines page.

 Dr. Krumbeck is one of few physicians who specializes in naturopathic pediatrics.
-She is the founder of www.naturopathicpediatrics.com and the author of the Vaccines Demystified online course.
+She is the founder of www.naturopathicpediatrics.com and the author of the Vaccines Demystified online course and My Infant Health Binder.
 She is also a member of the Pediatric Association of Naturopathic Physicians and the author of multiple e-books on treatment and prevention of various childhood illnesses.

-We highly recommend checking with your insurance company to be sure that you have naturopathic coverage.
+We REQUIRE patients to check with their insurance company BEFORE assigning Dr. Krumbeck as your child’s primary provider.
 Insurers that typically cover naturopathic care: Blue Cross Blue Shield (Federal and many other plans), University of Montana plans, Providence Hospital network, Missoula County, State of Montana, Pacific Source and Montana Health Co-Op (“marketplace” plans).
 We are considered “in-network” with Allegiance, Cigna, Blue Cross Blue Shield, Pacific Source, Montana Health Co-Op and the above-mentioned plans, however some plans specifically exclude naturopathic services.
 Please call your insurer!

 We are so sorry to report that we are unable to bill Healthy Montana Kids or HMK Plus.
 Please contact your state senator and representative to make this change!
 If your child is uninsured or has HMK Plus and you choose to use Montana Whole Health as your child’s place of primary care we can offer a significant discount if you pay upfront for well-child care.
 We offer $850 for the entire first year of well child checks (8 well baby checks), 2 “sick baby” visits, and all vaccines (if desired).
 We understand that this may not be financially reasonable for all patients.
 We also offer a “Pay It Forward” Plan for certain financially-needy patients.
 Please call the office to inquire: 406-552-1717